 McAllen sits along the Rio Grande, just 80 miles off the Gulf of Mexico.
 This area has a reasonable cost of living, an expanding downtown area and a high growth rate.
-In fact, McAllen is the only metro area in Texas where the typical home costs less than $100,000.
-The median home price for individuals over the age of 60 is only $72,900.
+The median home price is only $135,700.

 Though McAllen is nearly a four hours’ drive from San Antonio, the closest major city, its residents have more satisfying lifestyles than those in major cities, according to a recent Gallup poll.

 Richmond has the second-lowest tax burdens on this list.
 It’s close to both Houston and Sugar Land.
 So there are plenty of recreation and entertainment options.